uibcdf/TestConda_withF90Libs/README.md

 ### Manually testing the package

-The fortran code can be compiled manually and the package locally invoked to run a first test:
+The fortran code can be compiled manually with f2py and the package locally invoked to run a first test:

 ```bash
 cd extra